 Mission Statement - Our mission is to improve the health of the people of Western North Carolina and the surrounding region.

 - Serve people as a not-for-profit health system governed by a voluntary community board.

 - Ensure sustainability through stewardship of the community's assets.

 - Provide quality services in a compassionate and cost-effective manner.

 - Collaborate in order to improve access across the entire continuum of care.

 - Promote wellness and health to benefit the community.

 About Mission Health System

 Tracing its roots back nearly 120 years and based in Asheville, NC Mission Health is Western North Carolina’s only not-for-profit, independent community healthcare system.
 Mission Health is the tertiary care referral center for the western part of the state and the adjoining region.
-Mission Health has been recognized as one of the nation’s Top 15 Health Systems for the past four years (2012-2015) by Truven Health Analytics, formerly Thomson Reuters.
+Mission Health has been recognized as one of the nation’s Top 15 Health Systems by Truven Health Analytics, formerly Thomson Reuters.
 Mission Health is the only health system in the nation to receive this recognition four years in a row, and the only health system in North Carolina to achieve Top 15 recognition.